archmage/archmage.github.io/content/athena.md

 ### Trivia

 Athena has a small succubus **familiar** called Suki, who assists her in her duties and keeps her company.
 She can often be found resting on Athena's shoulder.
 She is playful, but shy around new people.

+Athena lives in a small **house** called "The Laflamme Arcanum", in the Goblet on Diabolos.
+It can be found in ward 6 at plot 57.
+Its plaque reads: "_Home to a wealth of knowledge contained in a staggering number of tomes, the Laflamme Arcanum aspires to be one of Eorzea's grandest libraries._" She welcomes visitors and patrons alike to her humble book-haven.

 ### Gallery